ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 - Requirements:
   - JDK 8+
-- It is recommended that you use a lib with springboot or micronaut to help on usability.
+- It is recommended that you use a lib with Spring Boot or Micronaut to help on usability.
 Follow both examples below.

 {{% /alert %}}